 Rather than being manufactured from carburized 8620 steel like a mil-spec trigger would be, my SD-E is manufactured from S7 shock-resistant steel.
 While doing some research, I found that S7 shock resistant steel is the same steel used in jackhammer bits.

 Installing the Geissele SD-E trigger and hammer was no different than installing a mil-spec trigger and hammer.
-If you have never installed a trigger or hammer in an AR-15 before, please do not hesitate to check out my installation how-to article here, or my video here.
-I also have an installation how-to video specific to the Geissele SD-E here.
+If you have never installed a trigger or hammer in an AR-15 before, please do not hesitate to check out my installation how-to article here.

 I, like many others out there, had KNS Precision Anti Rotating Pins for my hammer and trigger pins.
 To install a Geissele trigger properly, you should use the supplied Geissele trigger and hammer pins.
 As Mr. Geissele informed me; “Anti rotation pins are soft and the wrong size.
 Soft pins can pull burrs and jam the trigger up.”